Double inverted pendulum

 A double inverted pendulum is the combination of the inverted pendulum and the double pendulum.
+The system consists of two rigid rods connected in series by rotational joints, with the lower joint attached to a base.
+The pendulum has 2 degrees of Freedom.
 The double inverted pendulum is unstable, meaning that it will fall down unless it is controlled in some way.
 The two main methods of controlling a double inverted pendulum are moving the base, as with the inverted pendulum, or by applying a torque at the pivot point between the two pendulums.